 The scope of the problem came into even better focus when local pediatrician Mona Hanna-Attisha announced that records showed lead levels in toddlers had doubled, and in some cases tripled, since the switch from Lake Huron.

 Research shows lead exposure can affect a developing child’s IQ, resulting in learning disabilities.
 Lead exposure can affect nearly every system in the body, according to the Centers for Disease Control and Prevention.

 A class-action lawsuit alleges the state Department of Environmental Quality didn’t treat the water for corrosion, in accordance with federal law, and because so many service lines to Flint are made of lead, the noxious element leached into the water of the city’s homes.

 The city switched back to the Lake Huron water supply in October, but the damage had already been done.

-During an emotionally charged hearing before the House Committee on Oversight and Government Reform, several lawmakers characterized the Flint crisis as a failure of government on all levels: local, state and federal.
+The U.S. House of Representatives’ Committee on Oversight and Government Reform focused on Flint’s water crisis, which was characterized by several lawmakers as a failure of government on all levels: local, state and federal.

 Individual lawsuit filed

-Separately, the family of a 2-year-old girl from Flint, who tested high for lead levels, has filed a federal lawsuit against officials in Flint and Michigan, including Snyder.
+Separately, the family of a 2-year-old girl from Flint, who tested high for lead levels, has filed a federal lawsuit against various officials in Michigan and Flint, including Snyder.

-The lawsuit alleges the toddler experienced "serious physical and emotion injury due to her exposure to the toxic water."
+The lawsuit claims the toddler experienced “serious physical and emotion injury due to her exposure to the toxic water.”